simon84/LoadoutFramework/README.md

 	script[]={};// A script which is executed after applying loadout.
 };
 ```
 Every property is defined as an array.
 This allows the user to define multiple e.g. uniforms.
-The system chooses than one uniform randomly.
+The system chooses then one uniform randomly.

 #### Custom Loadout